pointwisegmbh/locarta-public-docs/sdk/docs/index.md

     @Override
     public void onMessageReceived(RemoteMessage remoteMessage) {
         if (!LocartaSdk.handleMessage(remoteMessage)) {
-          // Normal push notification, your logic comes here Log.i("AppGcmListenerService", String.format("Received message %s", message));
+            // normal push notification, your logic comes here Log.i("AppGcmListenerService", String.format("Received message %s", message));
         } else {
            // just ignore this push notification, it is addressed to the SDK }
+    }

+    @Override
+    public void onNewToken(String newToken) {
+        super.onNewToken(s);
+        LocartaSdk.handleNewFcmToken(this.getApplicationContext());
+        // the new token might be addressed to the SDK, so make sure you retrieve the token for your Firebase instance String appToken = Tasks.await(FirebaseInstanceId.getInstance().getInstanceId()).getToken();
+        // send the appToken to your backend
     }

 }